microsoft/industry/foundations/powerPlatform/readme.md

 * Create AAD groups that are automatically assigned the correct licenses per user per their requirements and roles, and avoid assigning licenses to individual users.
 * Organize the AAD groups that streamline and simplify RBAC for the environments per the functions and requirements for the business units and application teams.
 * Use Conditional Access Policies in Azure AD to grant/prevent access to Power Apps and Power Automate based upon user/group, device, and location.
+* Include mapping of security groups to Environments where Dataverse is enabled as part of the Environment creation process.

 ## Security, governance, and compliance